Timeline of Romani history: Timeline

 40-70: Indian Traders settled in Roman province of Egypt.
+See also Indo-Roman relations, Indo-Roman trade relations, Indo-Mediterranean, Spice trade, and Indian maritime history.

-420-438: Indian Musicians taken by Bahram V from India to Persia.
+420-438: Indian Musicians taken by Bahram V Zoroastrianism king of Sasanian Empire from India to Persia.
+See also Hind (Sasanian province) - a southeastern Sasanian province lying near the Indus River in India.

-740: Roma people settled in Phrygia.
+740: Roma people settled in Phrygia a kingdom in the west-central part of Anatolia in what is now Asian Turkey.
+See also Greek campaigns in India and Ancient Greece–Ancient India relations.

-800-803: Roma people in Adrianopolis, Thrace.
+800-803: Roma people in Adrianopolis in the Roman province of Thracia (modern Edirne in European Turkey).

 c.
 1050-1054: Roma people settled in Sulukule.
+See also Early history of Romani people in Turkey.

 c.
 1100: Romani people recorded in the Byzantine Empire.

-1300-1400 : Romanies already settled in Serbia; in the same time they reached Wallachia where they are perceived as aliens and enslaved.
+1300-1400: Romanies already settled in Serbia; in the same time they reached Wallachia (a historical and geographical region of modern-day Romania) where they are perceived as aliens and enslaved.
+Also see Wallachian Roma.

 1407: Romani recorded living in Germany; within ten years they are expelled.